 Because of Hue’s political standing as the citadel of the Nguyen Dynasty, over the years it attracted many great scholars, artists and followers of Confucianism.

-Gade of Quốc Học – Huế High School for the Gifted
+The gate entrance to Quốc Học – Huế High School for the Gifted.

 Food and Drinks

 A traditional Vietnamese dish which is synonymous with they city of Hue is Bun Bo Hue which is a flavoursome dish associated with the royal court.
 This soup and noodle dish is akin to pho but has a unique and distinctive flavour.
 It is well balanced with sweet, salty, sour and spicy elements.
 Noodles are combined with the dark, flavoursome broth and a ion of meat all topped off with fragrant fresh herbs.